 Answering why you want to automate is an important, foundational question.
 Once you identify this you’ll want to continuously reference the answer throughout this journey.
 Ensuring you’re implementing techniques or tools that allow you to achieve your goals should always be a priority.
 Here are some common goals you may consider:

-- Faster execution times: Said differently, faster speed to market.
+- Faster execution times: or, faster speed to market.
 The quicker your team can validate code changes, the quicker that code can make it to customers.
 Automating your test suite can greatly reduce the amount of time it takes to complete testing.

 - Better use of testers: Once you have testing covered via automation, your manual test engineers can focus their efforts on complex, human-centric driven testing.
 Driving this culture shift will improve end-user experiences within your application.

 - User load simulation: Having the ability to automate load on your application is imperative to ensuring your systems can handle high peak times.
 Unfortunately, having manual load added to your application is quite often not enough.